GeorgeLeePatterson/clickhouse-datafusion/README.md

 ## CLAUDE.md

-Left as a convenience for other contributers if they use Claude to write code.
+Left as a convenience for other contributers if they use Claude to write code, save you some tokens.

+# TODO: Remove

+Tasks:

+1. Do we need to handle aggs separately?
+Or can this logic be applied to all expressions?
+2. The special handling for GROUP BY in pushdown_analyzer around line 531.
+Is this necessary?
+3. There needs to be tree sitter and lsp tools available to ai.
+Figure this out